 - Sale prices of comparable homes in the neighborhood

-Lenders generally require an appraisal prior to closing.
+Don’t worry, arranging an appraisal isn’t going to be another task added to your to do list.
+Your lender will order a home appraisal for you.
 Appraisals benefit both the lender and the buyer.
 For the lender, an appraisal protects their own investment.
 They don’t want to lend you $200,000 to purchase a home only worth $150,000.

 Why?
 Because if you default on the loan, the collateral they have is less than it would cost to pay off the remainder of your loan, meaning they would lose out on quite a bit of money.

 Appraisals benefit the buyer because it lets them know what the house they’re buying is worth.
 Think about it.
 Don’t you want to know what the home is worth, not just what someone is asking for it?
 Not only is the third-party appraiser qualified to make an accurate assessment, but they’re impartial to the home.

 Sellers are more likely to assume their home is worth more than it actually is.
 They think about all of the work and care they put into maintaining the home and sometimes that’s reflected in the listing price.

 Now, you may be thinking to yourself that you don’t want to have an appraisal done because you don’t want the taxes to increase on the home you are purchasing.
 You’re in the clear – appraisals don’t affect your taxes.